 We also found that 16 out of 86 species had significant responses to microclimatic conditions, indicating that only a small portion of the local species pool would noticeably respond to extreme climatic conditions.
 The predicted responses of these species to new scenarios suggest that most of them are adapted to cold and/or snowy conditions.
 Accordingly, a scenario of continuous hot freezing (not snowy) conditions will result in local extinctions of alpine species with a clear requirement for snowy microclimates (e.g., Erigeron alpinus, Alchemila catalaunica), but also lowland species reaching the relatively deeper soils created by snowbeds (e.g., Lotus corniculatus, Scilla verna).
-In contrast, the scenario with the lowest risk of local extinctions will be that of cold and snowy conditions, although this would imply a likely decrease of species like Galium pyrenaicum.
-These two species are relatively dominant in high-mountain calcareous massifs of the nearby Cantabrian mountains, which are subjected to stronger Mediterranean influence.
-The species of Mediterranean alpine communities may cope with several months of snow cover during winter, but they are also resistant to soil freezing conditions and intense processes of soil cryoturbation (Jiménez-Alfaro et al., 2014).
+In contrast, the scenario with the lowest risk of local extinctions will be that of cold and snowy conditions, although this would imply a likely decrease of species like Galium pyrenaicum...
 Interestingly, two species (Arabis alpina and Festuca glacialis) show high probability of extinction in all scenarios, suggesting that even with the spatial buffering, current warming trend will result in the loss of local populations, even maybe already in extinction debt (Dullinger et al. 2012).
 In the stud, 69% of the species with significant responses to microclimate showed high extinction risks with either cold freezing or hot snowy microclimates.
 These species reflect individual preferences for intermediate conditions within the study system, which is likely related to the topographical variation in elevation and aspect.
 According to these responses, some species showed extinction risks in more than one scenario, generally reflecting their ecological preferences along one specific gradient.
 For example, Alchemilla catalaunica and Erigeron alpinus showed high extinction probability under freezing conditions irrespective of temperature, reflecting their major dependence on snow microhabitats.
-Furthermore, Arenaria moehringioides and Armeria cantabrica responded negatively to the two hot scenarios, reflecting their preference for cold conditions, either under snow or freezing microhabitats.

 5. Conclusions